bpmct/code-server-azure/README.md

 Use image from Docker Hub: `bencdr/code-server-azure`.

-Add an app `PASSWORD` to set your password and restart the service.
+Add an app setting `PASSWORD` to set your password and restart the service.
 Access through the default URL for the app.

 ## Troubleshooting